George Carey, 2nd Baron Hunsdon: Theatre

 Both Henry and George Carey were patrons of the professional theatre company in London known as "the Lord Chamberlain's Men".
 Talents such as William Shakespeare and Richard Burbage were among the writers and performers of the company.
 In 1597 George was invested as a Knight of the Garter, and it is sometimes proposed that the first performance of William Shakespeare's Merry Wives of Windsor was held to commemorate the occasion.

 Family

 George married Elizabeth Spencer (related to poet/author Edmund Spenser), who like her husband was a patron of the arts.
 They had one daughter, Elizabeth.

 Death

-He died on 9 September 1603 (from venereal disease and mercury poisoning), and his brother John (the next eldest) became the third Lord Hunsdon.
+George Carey died on 9 September 1603 (from venereal disease and mercury poisoning), and his brother John (the next eldest) became the third Lord Hunsdon.

+Carey made a will in 1599, which mentions an agate jewel depicting the legend of Perseus and Andromeda, and other jewels left to his wife.
+James VI and I had given him a salt and a clock set with diamonds and rubies in 1583 when he was ambassador to Scotland, and he bequeathed these items to his daughter Elizabeth Berkeley.